Ami Bera: Syrian refugees

 On November 19, 2015, Bera voted for HR 4038, legislation that would effectively halt the resettlement of refugees from Syria and Iraq to the United States.

 Pakistan and terrorism

-In 2016, Bera called on the Pakistani government "to take responsibility and start cracking down" on terrorists based in its country, and praised the Indian government for its restraint in the face of a recent attack on an Indian air force base by Pakistan-based militants.
+In 2016, Bera called on Pakistan "to take responsibility and start cracking down" on terrorists based in its country, and praised the BJP for its restraint in the face of the attack on an Indian Air Force base by Pakistani terrorists.